Keeping Opportunism and Self-Interest at Arms Length, Lessons from a Recent Betrayal

 We must learn to recognize political opportunism.
 We should not be surprised that someone with such a history would also opportunistically lie to the pigs to earn favors.

-At best, political eclecticism is a sign of immaturity.
-An immaturity that cannot be trusted with leadership.
+At best, political eclecticism is a sign of immaturity; an immaturity that cannot be trusted with leadership.
 This is not to say we do not work with younger people or people who are still learning, far from it.
 We just must recognize their role.
-But when someone has spent a decade or more studying revolutionary literature, and they are still putting forth eclecticism, or just straight reformism, then it is clear they are not a communist revolutionary, and perhaps they can play a role better somewhere else.
+But when someone has spent a decade or more studying revolutionary literature, and they are still putting forth eclecticism, or just straight reformism, then it is clear they are not a revolutionary, and perhaps they can play a role better somewhere else.
 If we cannot convince such people to follow our leadership, then we must work harder to prove our effectiveness.

 Eclecticism is always connected to forms of subjectivity and idealism.
 They are thinking about what feels good to them or feels right to them.
 Combine this with the self-promotion of “Comrade Malik” and you have a risky individual who will probably bounce from one group to another, one line to another to serve eir own self-interests, leaving havoc in eir wake.
 This is no longer immaturity, but a conscious self-interest.